 How to Create Content That Gets Read

-Not everything that gets written gets read.
+Not everything that gets written, gets read.
 A large number of blog posts, articles, and even books go unnoticed.
-When content is ignored, it’s usually due to the fact that the writer failed to engage potential readers.
+When content is ignored, it’s usually due to the reason that the writer failed to engage potential readers.
 Something about their work didn’t seem exciting or interesting enough for people to want to read it.

 If you want to get noticed, you have to relate to your readers and put their needs first.